groupoasys/Data_EV_Driving_Patterns/README.md

 ## Goals 🏆

 The aim of this repository is to provide the details of the EV driving patterns data set used in papers [[1]](https://arxiv.org/abs/1908.00787) and [[2]](https://arxiv.org/abs/2002.07021).
-This article have been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
+These articles have been developed by some members of the [OASYS group](https://sites.google.com/view/groupoasys/home) thanks to the funding of the project [Flexanalytics](https://groupoasysflexanalytics.readthedocs.io/en/latest/).
 We suggest you to visit the related links to know more our research 😉

 ## Contents 🎪